RepoDynamics/PyPackIT/docs/website/source/intro/outline/index.md

 and maintaining Python packages, and render the entire project fully dynamic.
 By eliminating all the tedious, repetitive, and time-consuming peripheral aspects of the software development process,
-{{ name }} enables aspiring and experienced developers alike to rapidly build professional software, readily share them with the world, and effortlessly maintain their projects, thereby empowering the development of open-source Python projects, and fueling innovation and growth in the ecosystem.
+{{ pp_meta.name }} enables aspiring and experienced developers alike to rapidly build professional software, readily share them with the world, and effortlessly maintain their projects, thereby empowering the development of open-source Python projects, and fueling innovation and growth in the ecosystem.